Banana Chocolate Chunk Espresso Muffins

 Dead bananas vary in weight and size, and measuring them will allow for more precision and similar results!
 If you want to add an extra boost of banana flavor, you can top each muffin batter with 2-3 very thin slices of banana right before baking (as shown in the photo above).
 Just remember to use a slightly less ripe banana for this step.

-- 1 and 1/2 teaspoons instant espresso powder (such as Medalgia d’Oro)
+- 1½ teaspoons instant espresso powder I recomend Medalgia d’Oro brand

 - 1 teaspoon baking soda